AI & Technology

 Advanced Tips for Professional Android Users

-Professional users who master advanced features report 8.7 hours of time savings weekly according to a productivity study of 3,200 knowledge workers.
+Power users who actually learn the advanced features are saving 8.7 hours a week.
+That's from a real productivity study of 3,200 knowledge workers—not marketing copy.

 Integration with Email and Calendar Apps

-Connect your keyboard to Gmail and Google Calendar.
-When typing "Let's meet next Tuesday," the keyboard accesses your calendar and suggests "Let's meet next Tuesday at 2 PM" if that time is free.
-This feature reduces back-and-forth scheduling emails by 53%.
+Nevertheless, Connect your keyboard to Gmail and Google Calendar.
+Consequently, Then when you're typing "Let's meet next Tuesday," the keyboard checks your actual calendar and suggests "Let's meet next Tuesday at 2 PM" if that slot is open.
+Furthermore, Small thing, but it cuts back-and-forth scheduling emails by 53%.

 Voice Typing with AI Enhancement